aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 title: Template Syntax in C#
 articleTitle: Template Syntax
 linktitle: Template Syntax
-description: "How to create a template for LINQ Reporting Engine to build a report C#."
+description: "How to create a template for LINQ Reporting Engine to build a report in C#."
 type: docs
 weight: 20
 url: /net/template-syntax/